 There is not a probation period for students failing to meet satisfactory progress.

 If students are denied aid because of lack of satisfactory progress, courses must be taken at student’s own expense until minimum number of hours and/or the required GPA have been reached.
-Once the required number of hours and/or GPA has been attained the student must inform the Director of Student Financial Services in writing for their eligibility to be reinstated.
+Once the required number of hours and/or GPA has been attained the student must inform the Director of Student Financial Service in writing for their eligibility to be reinstated.

 Students who feel that mitigating circumstances prevented them from making satisfactory academic progress may appeal the decision to suspend their financial aid eligibility.
 A written appeal may be submitted to the Director of Student Financial Services.

 Academic Competitiveness Grant (ACG)

 For an ACG, the student’s GPA is checked only at the end of the first year.
 That average, which includes all the grades in the payment period in which the student completes the first year, determines whether a student can receive a second-year grant at all.
 If a student has a GPA below 3.0 at the end of the first year, no improvement of his average to above 3.0 will make him eligible for any part of a second-year ACG.
 Conversely, if his cumulative GPA is 3.0 or better at the end of the first year, a decline in his GPA will not make him ineligible for the second-year ACG.

 For the first payment period of a student’s ACG for the second year and for any payment period for which a student will receive a National SMART grant, a school can make an interim disbursement if final grades from the previous period are not yet available.
 If the grades once posted lower the student’s GPA below 3.0, then the school must cancel the disbursement and it is liable for that disbursement.